ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

 });
 ```

 Here we are creating ghost server and assigning express app to it.
 We set custom config file path (see [config](https://raw.githubusercontent.com/karaxuna/jxcore-tutorial-ghost-packaged/master/config.js) file).
-Ghost needs content folder where it stores post data and images.
-By default `/content` folder path is relative to `config.js` file:
+Ghost needs content folder where it stores post data (`/content/data`) and images (`/content/images`) and reads theme from `/content/themes` folder.
+By default `/content` folder path is relative to config file.<br/>

-    paths: {
-        contentPath: path.join(__dirname, '/content/')
-    }

-You should have `/apps`, `/data`, `/images` and `/themes` folders inside `/content` folder.
-Here ghost saves dynamic information, such as images and post data and reads theme for the blog.
 That's all code needed to run blog.
 Now install npm depencencies:

     jx install